 “The poisoned fruit curse.
 You know it’s a vengeance curse where every person I wronged will haunt me because I took something that doesn’t belong to me.”

-She rolled her eyes and sat blinking her eyes in an exaggerated way to show her annoyance.
+She rolled her eyes and stood there blinking her eyes at me in an exaggerated way, to show her annoyance.
 Seeing my confusion made it dawn on her that I was serious.
 A grin slowly spread across the woman’s somber features.
 I was still deciding how I felt about that when her amusement bubbled over into chuckles that grew into laughter.
 I was confused.
 What the hell was so funny?
 I had just told her that I was cursed and she literally laughed in my face.

-The woman gestured for me to give her a minute.
-She shook her head as she struggled to regain her composure.
+The woman laughed harder and gestured for me to give her a minute.
+She shook her head, as she struggled to regain her composure.
 Seeing my stricken expression, choked off the last of her amusement.

 “I’m sorry, I shouldn’t have laughed but you were so earnest in describing that bogus curse.
 I couldn’t help myself.
 To answer your question, my name is Raven.”